Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

-Got a great question from one of my regular readers about what to do about finishing writing a book that has been stalled for a very long time.
-This was more than just standard writer’s block.
-No, this was more like restarting after a complete abandonment of the effort and the writer was struggling with keeping on task to finish it.
+I got a great question from one of my regular readers about what to do about finishing writing a book that has been stalled for a very long time.
+This was more than just standard writer’s block; this was more like restarting after a complete abandonment of a project and struggling to stay on task to finish it.

-I’m sure all authors have a project or two of this type, sitting in the shadows of possibility.
+I’m sure all authors have a project or two of this type sitting in the shadows of possibility.
 I know I do.
 They’re buried in long-forgotten folders on my computer, unlikely ever to be touched again.
-But then one day, I get reminded about the idea and wonder if I should give it go.
+But then, one day, something reminds me of the idea, and wonder if I should give it another go.

 Many times, book writing projects are abandoned because there was something more important happening.
-Family or personal health crises, financial troubles, raising kids, finishing college, searching for a job, even other book projects... the list is endless.
+Family or personal health crises, financial troubles, raising kids, finishing college, searching for a job, even other book projects get in the way.
+The list is endless.
 Writing a book took a backseat to these more important priorities.
 You shuffled this project into a “someday” category.
 Nothing wrong with that.

 How Do You Feel About This Book Project Now?

 As you review your old notes or manuscript drafts, what feelings come up for you?
 Failure?
 Excitement?
 Dread?
-Embarrassment (for either not finishing it or because the whole idea seems silly now)?
+Embarrassment (either for not finishing it or because the whole idea seems silly now)?
 Confusion?
-Identify how you feel about this project NOW.
+Identify how you feel about this project now.
 There are no right or wrong ways to feel about it.

-Unfinished Business, Not Just an Unfinished Book.
-This still unfinished work could remind you of some unfinished business, either personal or professional, that you didn’t address back then, and for which you feel must have some closure.
+This still-unfinished work could remind you of some unfinished business, either personal or professional, that you didn’t address back then and for which you feel must have some closure.
 You’ve told yourself that once you finish this book project, whatever the other issue is will be finished, too.
-Though the finished book project could give you a emotional feeling of accomplishment, it may not automatically result in a sense of finality for the underlying issue.
+Though the finished book project could give you a feeling of emotional accomplishment, it may not automatically result in a sense of finality for the underlying issue.

-Nostalgia.
 When you were actively working on the book in the past, you may have been at a happy place in your life.
-You associate the good feelings you were experiencing then with the book project, regardless of whether they were related to the book or not.
-So you may feel that when you resume work on the unfinished book, you’ll simultaneously resurrect the same good old feelings again, too.
+You associate the good feelings you were experiencing then with the book project regardless of whether they were related to the book or not.
+You may feel that when you resume work on the unfinished book, you’ll simultaneously resurrect the same good old feelings again.

 - Maybe you saw a book on the market that was similar to that old unfinished manuscript.
-You might be a bit jealous of the more ambitious author who actually made his or her book a reality.
-So now you want to prove yourself.
+You might be a bit jealous of the more ambitious author who actually made their book a reality.
+Now you want to prove yourself.

-- A friend or family member is trying to be encouraging by reminding you of that still unfinished project.
+- A friend or family member might be trying to be encouraging by reminding you of that still-unfinished project.
 Though most may just be trying to help you achieve your dreams and keep moving forward, you may interpret their reminders as a signal that you’re not measuring up somehow.
-So you feel that once this “darn” book is done, you’ll satisfy both them and you.
+So you feel that once this darn book is done, you’ll satisfy both them and you.

-When a memory of this unfinished book pops into your awareness, identify what else is in your attention space to help determine what has triggered the memory in the first place.
-This way you’ll be armed for when it happens again.
+When a memory of this unfinished book pops into your awareness, identify what else is in your attention space to help determine what triggered the memory in the first place.
+This way, you’ll be armed for when it happens again.

 Is This Book Idea Still Viable?

-One of the problems of resurrecting long-forgotten book project ideas, even if they’re personally exciting, is that today they may be totally irrelevant.
-Because I’m a nonfiction writer, and some of my books have dealt with technology developments in some way, old book ideas can now be completely obsolete and become easy to delete from the hard drive of my computer and my brain.
+One of the problems of resurrecting long-forgotten book project ideas, even if they’re personally exciting, is that they may be totally irrelevant today.
+Because I’m a nonfiction writer, and some of my books have dealt with technology developments in some way, old book ideas can now be completely obsolete.
+I find that these are easy to delete from the hard drive of my computer and my brain.

 But what about fiction?
-Fiction and poetry can be evergreen content with a long shelf life.
-So restarting a fiction project could make more sense.
+Fiction and poetry can be evergreen content with a long shelf life, so restarting a fiction project could make more sense.
 Even at that, has the market for the type of fiction changed or declined since you dropped the project?
 In that case, getting it published could turn it into an also-ran title in a market that has already fizzled out or moved on to something else.
-Might be time for you to move on, too.
+It might be time for you to move on, too.

 Why Do You Want to Finish Writing the Book Now?